RedHatGov/fips-openjdk-rhel/README.md

 ### Global NSS configuration
 The SunPKCS11 provider configuration in the `java.security` policy file sets a single NSS database for all java processes on the RHEL 8 host.
-When the java command line option `com.redhat.fips=true` is used, the NSS FIPS configuration within the global `java.security` file is in effect.
+When the `security.useSystemPropertiesFile=true`, the java command line option `com.redhat.fips=true` ensures that the NSS FIPS configuration within the global `java.security` file is in effect.
 An administrator needs to make sure that the NSS database at `/etc/pki/nssdb` is properly populated with required CAs, certificates, and keys.

 ### User-specific NSS configuration
 Java processes can specify overrides to the global `java.security`